 From the gate go south-southwest for 400m and follow a forest road down the east side of Wormscleuch Burn to Myredykes, as to follow the actual line of the Wheel Causeway south of Wheelrig Head is now quite difficult, being overgrown with only a narrow path.
 From Myredykes it is 4km to Sauchtree and 6km to Kielder by minor roads.

 OS Landranger 80 (Cheviot Hills & Kielder Water)

 In medieval times the Wheel Causeway was the road from Roxburgh (then the largest town in the Borders) to Annandale.
 Edward I travelled along this route in 1296.
 On Roy’s map (1755) it is named "Road to Jedburgh".
 On Stobie’s 1770 map of Roxburghshire, it is marked as a road running from Easter Fodderlee by the east side of Abbotrule and Doorpool to Spar.

-It is interesting to note that some old maps marked this as a Roman Road but that is largely thought not to be true.
-This comes from the antiquarian tradition where anything ancient must have been built by the Romans - it is far more likely that this is a very early medieval road.
+It is interesting to note that some old maps marked this as a Roman Road, but that is largely thought not to be true.
+Such labelling comes from the antiquarian tradition where anything ancient must have been built by the Romans - it is far more likely that this is a very early medieval road.

 In various places this old road has sections of holloway where the road's surface has sunken far lower than the level of surrounding ground due to the huge volumes of traffic.

 The historic significance of this old road has been officially recognised.
 A 640m section of the Wheel Causeway on the south slope of Wardmoor Hill is designated as a Scheduled Monument.
 It is also recorded as a right of way in both Scotland and England.